 The file below provides an example of how some TreeCo site, abundance and trait data are stored and the details on each of the information.
 This may be used to evaluate if TreeCo has the information you are looking for and how it is organized if you want to contribute data: TreeCo_tables_and_descriptions

 TreeCo is available upon reasonable request from researchers interested in using the database for scientific purposes.
 We may share all the data available as long as there is no overlap with ongoing projects, and if references and funding sources are properly cited.
 We are also more prone to share TreeCo data with researchers willing to give their input on the quantity/quality of the database than only using it.
-Young researchers willing to use the database in their grad or post-doc projects are especially welcome, particularly those from institutions in the Global South.
+Young and early-career researchers willing to use the database in their grad or post-doc projects are especially welcome, particularly those from institutions in the Global South.

 TreeCo coordinators are also open for collaboration on the research topics listed below ('Future research topics').
 We are glad to provide lists of references and to share pdf copies of any study we may have.
 The use of other information stored in the database, such as the species composition, abundance, trait and site information, is also possible.
 But in this case, it may imply the participation of the project coordinators in the investigation and related publications.
 These decisions are made on a case-by-case basis and they depend on the scale of the study propose and the actual participation of coordinators in the project.

 To speed up the sharing process of TreeCo data, please read carefully the information above and provide with your request the title and goals of the project, the name of people, institutions, grad schools, and funders involved.
 For requesting access to TreeCo species trait data, please also provide a list of the plant taxa and traits.